UAF logo history

 An alternate version of the UAF logo is created that emphasized the word "Alaska" rather than the word "Fairbanks."

-Chancellor Brian Rogers sent out a memo requesting the use of the official UAF logo all communications from UAF, formalizing the adoption of the logo that emphasized the word "Alaska" and retiring the version that emphasized the word "Fairbanks."
+Chancellor Brian Rogers sent out a memo requesting the use of the official UAF logo on all communications from UAF, formalizing the adoption of the logo that emphasized the word "Alaska" and retiring the version that emphasized the word "Fairbanks."